newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/taxi-driver-certification.md

 required: true
 issuingAgency: New Jersey Motor Vehicle Commission
 ---
-All drivers need to have a letter of certification from New Jersey Motor Vehicle Commission.
-It’s the employer’s responsibility to file an application for a driver's certification.
-The driver cannot legally drive company vehicles until the approval letter has been received.
+All drivers need to have a letter of certification before they can legally operate company vehicles.
+It’s the employer’s responsibility to file an application for a driver's certification if the driver doesn't already have one.

-**Note:** The only drivers exempt from this requirement are those holding a Commercial Driver’s License with a Passenger endorsement.
+**Note:** Only drivers holding a Commercial Driver’s License with a Passenger endorsement are exempt form this requirement.

 ---
 ### Eligibility Requirements